 In addition to this prestigious recognition, the facilities and staff of Marshfield Clinic and Marshfield Medical Center form a comprehensive state-of-the art medical complex that offers the following:

-A 24-bed pediatric unit including a 6-bed oncology unit and an award-winning design.
+24-bed pediatric unit including a 6-bed oncology unit with an award-winning design.

-An 8-bed, Level 1 Pediatric Intensive Care Unit (PICU) that includes trauma verification by the American College of Surgeons, Marshfield Clinic pediatric intensivist (critical care physician) management.
+8-bed, Level 1 Pediatric Intensive Care Unit (PICU) that includes trauma verification by the American College of Surgeons.
+Marshfield Clinic pediatric intensivist (critical care physician) management.

 Air and ground transport of neonates, children, and adults via Life Link III consortium.

-- A 16-bed Medical Intensive Care Unit (MICU)/Critical Care Unit (CCU).
+- 16-bed Medical Intensive Care Unit (MICU)/Critical Care Unit (CCU).